Daemon9990/crr/README.md

 ---

 ### **🚨 Important Notice**
+- THIS CODE DOESNT HAVE DECRPYTION IF YOU WANT ORGINAL CODE CONTACT IN TELEGRAM:@CLUTCH008
 - This script is protected with an **encrypted watermark**.
+- CHANGE ONLY CONFIG.PY [IF YOU CHANGE THE LOGIC U KNOW WHAT WILL HAPPEN ]
 - **Tampering with the code will trigger a self-destruct mechanism.**

 ---